StuAtGit/TokenValidator/Readme.md

  If it does, it caches the response.
 If the library detects the resource does not return JSON, it stops trying to parse & cache the responses.

+ Currently this just works with one token validation resource.
+Might need to look at supporting multiple.
+ Or should clients keep multiple validators around?